neuroinfo-os/deep-bottleneck/docs/intro-2-ANN-Entropy.rst

 .. [#] Or a plane/hyperplane for 3 and more dimensions.
 .. [#] The value 1 is arbitrary, and only more convenient to work with.
 But whatever other value you assign to the bias nodes it should be constant during the flow of data through the network.
 .. [#] However, we will see that this is not a rule.
+.. [#] And provided that the nodes’ activation functions are nonlinear.
+.. [#] Both in an abstract and also a physical sense.
+.. [#] Xu, K., Ba, J., Kiros, R., Cho, K., Courville, A., Salakhudinov, R., ... & Bengio, Y. (2015, June).
+Show, attend and tell: Neural image caption generation with visual attention.
+In *International conference on machine learning* (pp. 2048-2057).
+.. [#] Compare with the fact that you can use a, say, sigmoid neuron, wherever in a network you want, without being sure of what you are doing!